Caregiving is complicated.

 - Their doctor has recommended that you not leave home because of their condition.

-In order to be paid to provide care for a loved one on Medicare, you need to be trained and certified as a home health aide.
+In order to be paid to provide home health care for a loved one on Medicare, you need to be trained and certified as a home health aide.
 Activities you can be paid for as a member of your loved one's home health team could include:

 - Preparing meals